Samantha Barks: Personal life

 Barks is a vegetarian.
-On February 1, 2021, she became engaged to actor Alex Michael Stoll, whom she met while they were both in the Broadway production of Pretty Woman.
+On 1 February 2021, she became engaged to actor Alex Michael Stoll, whom she met while they were both in the Broadway production of Pretty Woman.
 Their wedding took place in Tuscany on 18 June 2022.
+On 1 August 2023 Barks revealed via her Instagram profile that the couple were expecting their first child.
+She gave birth to a son on 16 October.
+She took maternity leave from Frozen and returned on February 7, 2024.
+On 8 May 2025 she revealed she was expecting her second child during the broadcast of 'VE Day 80: A Celebration To Remember' on BBC One.
+She gave birth to a daughter in June 2025.